kompa3/socket.mq/README.md

 * In Publish-Subscribe pattern, the Client connects to the Server and both can start listening on each other's events.
 The connection ends when one of the parties ends it.

 Connection can be either plain or secure connection.
-* In plain connection, Client is not authenticated and Server responds identically to all Clients (ie. it cannot restrict requests or event subscription to specific Clients only)
+* In plain connection, parties are not authenticated securely and the traffic is in plain non-encrypted format.
-* In secure connection, Client is authenticated and the traffic is encrypted.
-Server may restrict requests and event subscriptions to specific Client only.
+* In secure connection, parties are authenticated securely and the traffic is encrypted.

 ### URL Format
 TBD